A Chaos Engineering System for Live Analysis and Falsification of Exception-handling in the JVM: Design of Chaos System for Exception-Handling

 \subsubsection{Monitoring Sidecars}

 Chaos engineering consists of studying the influence of perturbations on the system behavior, as captured by metrics~\cite{Principles_Of_Chaos_Engineering}.
-Example metrics include the number of streamed videos for Netflix and the HTTP response code for web applications.
-These metrics are part of evaluation of whether the system can provide acceptable services, even under perturbation.
-The main role of the monitoring sidecars is to collect these metrics at runtime.
+The main role of the monitoring sidecar is to collect behavioral metrics at runtime.

-In order to gather sufficient information about error-handling in Java applications, \chaosmachine uses the following monitoring scheme.
-For each try-catch block found in code as it is loaded into the JVM, it notes: 1) their position in the code, 2) the type of the caught exception, 3) the number of executions (both in observation mode and in exploration mode), 4) whether exceptions are recorded in application logs.

-Monitoring sidecars also collect the following generic metrics: \begin{itemize} \item The classes that have been loaded so far into the JVM. \item \chaosmachine's logs, which include information about when and where an injection has happened, together with the corresponding stacktrace. \item The exit status, i.e., whether a service has exited normally or not (crash). \item A set of operating system metrics including CPU usage, memory usage, and peak thread number. \item The application logs. \end{itemize}
+\textbf{Metrics} Metrics are used by \chaosmachine to capture a behavioral difference under perturbation.
+There are predefined metrics available by default in the system: \begin{itemize} \item The proportion of each process exit status to track whether a service has exited normally or not (crash). \item The proportion of each HTTP status for web requests. \item A set of standard operating system metrics including CPU usage, memory usage, and peak thread number. \item The frequency of each unique log line in the application logs. \end{itemize} If the user wants to add its own metrics, this is possible through ``user-defined metrics'' that are domain-specific.
+She is responsible to push the metric data to an endpoint on the chaos controller (for instance, a video streaming service may push the number of streams started per second).

+\textbf{Distance Measures} The collected metrics are used to determine if a behavior under perturbation is acceptable or not.
+All default metrics come with a standard acceptance criteria, eg $n_{exit != 0} > 0$ for process exit statuses.

+\textbf{Propagation and Observability} Note that the injection points and the observation points are uncorrelated, meaning that the point of observation may be far away from the catch block (both in space in the program and in time in the execution).
+In other terms, the monitoring sidecar checks whether the exception propagates in the program.

+\textbf{Injection Monitoring} The monitoring sidecar finds the try-catch blocks dynamically, as they are loaded into the JVM.
+For each try-catch block the monitoring sidecar notes: 1) the position in the code, 2) the type of the caught exception, 3) the number of executions in observation mode 4) the number of executions in exploration mode.
+5) the current call stack for each injection.

+The features of the monitoring sidecars are important to lower the risk of conducting chaos experiments: the more monitoring information \chaosmachine collects, the more accurate it is to detect severe impacts of a specific perturbation injection.